cdonnachie/meowcoin-stratum-proxy/README.md

 6. Open the `windows` folder
 7. Double-click `generate_bat.bat`
 8. After `generate_bat.bat` completes with no errors, go back to the previous folder.
-9. Double-click `run.bat` to run the stratum converter.
+9. Double-click `run.bat` to run the stratum proxy.

 <a name="node"/>